cheery/snakelisp/README.md

 Binary list processing uses "binary lists" instead of plain text files to store source code and data.
 The lists are read and modified with structure editors, such as [lisp-editor](https://www.youtube.com/watch?v=-AZbteER_Ho).

+Goal of this project is to produce a professional programming tool.
+If you're looking for an educational tool you can use right now, you could look for projects such as [scratch](http://scratch.mit.edu/) or [blockly](https://blockly-demo.appspot.com/static/apps/index.html) instead.

+## Motivation

+Every source code listing is parsed into AST before they are interpreted.
+This justifies studies about direct manipulation and storage of those structures.

 The author expects such environment to be more powerful than lisp, and more readable than python.
-Without readability issues, list processing environments are easier to understand and work with and provide better understanding about the programs written in them, with faster development cycles.
+Without readability issues, list processing environments are easier to understand and work with, provide better understanding about the programs written in them.
+It may make it faster to develop new programs.
+This project provides information about whether he is correct, or incorrect.

-The downside is that nearly every text based tool ceases functioning with binary lists.
+None of the text based tools work with binary lists.
+They need their own tools, that would have to be designed.
+This is a deterrent to adoption, but not a flaw.
+Binary lists require their own tools for manipulation.

+## Danger on file format wars

+On plain text files we've got utf-8, utf-16, ascii.
+Also we've got different carriage flag encodings: `0A`, `0A0D`, etc.

+It is inevitable that on projects such as this, we might end up having several formats for "binary lists".
+Any such fragmentation on file formats would be a hindrance.

+To alleviate the problem, I store the data structures in `.json` -format.
+Aside that I have binary stream format named `.blip`, which is using utf-8 encoding on strings.
+I'm willing to consider for alternative formats and improvements into the specification.

+I've already considered `.bson`, but there are javascript-specific data types and labels included in the specification.
+These properties and bloat does not belong to homoiconic file format, it makes `.bson` unfit for generic purpose structured data.

 ## Syntax